My TTL CPU

 The registers

 My TTL-CPU does not have internal registers like the 6502 or Z80.
-I did have a version that had registers in the form of a 2K*8 static RAM, in fact that was the very first version that I started with.
-Here the CPU registers wouldn't have a specific function: the programmer is free to dedicate a byte of the memory to a certain register.
-This raised the question: if the internal registers of this CPU don't have a specific function, why can't we use external RAM instead and what are the possible advantages?
+I did have a version that had registers in the form of a 2K*8 static RAM, in fact that was the very first version of version 1 that I started with.
+Here the CPU registers wouldn't have a specific function: the programmer is free to dedicate a byte of that memory to a certain register.
+This raised the question: if the internal registers of this CPU don't have a specific function, why can't we use external RAM instead and what are the possible advantages?- Two ICs less, the SRAM and a 573 to control it, thus a smaller board.

 - With one 573 less, I need one clock cycle less to fill it and thus the CPU becomes faster.